TBD54566975/developer.tbd.website/site/blog/2023-08-18-why-would-companies-embrace-web5.md

 In the era of Web5, companies no longer need to function like banks, safeguarding user data as if it were money in a vault.
 Instead, with Web5, each individual gets their own secure vault for their data, deciding who can access it and when.
 It’s a shift from centralized trust to decentralized assurance.

-This isn’t about creating anarchy or complicating law enforcement’s job.
 Decentralization doesn’t mean chaos or disorder.
 It means establishing a new framework where individuals are empowered, yet responsibilities are clear.
 In fact, over 40 governments worldwide are already adopting the technology that Web5 utilizes.
 As the world leans more into decentralized identity and verifiable credentials, platforms echoing Decentralized Web Nodes (DWN) will be more prevalent.
 And just as the internet itself has always adapted to accommodate laws and regulations, so will Web5, aligning seamlessly with legal and societal standards.

 ## Opportunity for New Business Models